motilal/spyprice/readme.md

 To setup project on your local server please do the following.

-Step 1: Extract the file and place all directory and files in your xampp htdocs directory
+Step 1: Extract the file and place all directory and files in your xampp htdocs directory and change name spyprice

 Step 2: Create database and import given sql file in the zip which is "db/spyprice.sql"